richi3f-zz/pokemon-trading-spreadsheet/README.md

 1. Create a copy of this [spreadsheet](https://docs.google.com/spreadsheets/d/1djWEDpw4w0aLrurcnxkLupkzfB1Gw0_SHB8zZWY3Sts/edit?usp=sharing) (`File > Make a Copy…`).
   * Be careful not to edit the 1st row (headers) of any sheet!
-  * Name your sheets in the following format "FT:Name of my sheet" or "LF:Name of another sheet".
+  * Name your sheets in the following format "FT:Name of my sheet", "LF:Name of another sheet" or "NFT:Yet another sheet".
 They will be sorted by the script.
   * You may duplicate the "TEMPLATE" sheets (up to a maximum of 8 tabs).
   * Do not move or rename the "CONFIG" or "DB" sheets.
 2. Fill your copy of the spreadsheet with your Pokémon.